MPrasannaTeja/Telugu-Humor-Detection/README.md

 python humor_detection.py --input_file <path_to_input_file> --output_file <path_to_output_file>
 ```
 ## Data
 The dataset consists of Telugu tweets collected and annotated for humor detection.
-The data is stored in the data directory.

 ## Authors